etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

     !!!success "Important"
         The output must be a "BUILD SUCCESSFUL" message.

-3. A new module is created in the `/modules` folder, whith the following structure
+3. A new module is created in the `/modules` folder, with the following structure

     ```
     modules